-The Washington National Primate Research (WaNPRC) offers veterinarian students the opportunity of conducting a veterinary externship within our facilities.
-Under the general supervision of the WaNPRC Supervisory Veterinarian, the extern receives hands-on training in the optimal care and management of nonhuman primates (NHPs) working alongside the veterinary services unit.
+The Washington National Primate Research (WaNPRC) offers veterinary students the opportunity to participate in a veterinary externship within our facilities.
+Under the general supervision of the WaNPRC Supervisory Veterinarian, the extern receives didactic and hands-on training in the optimal care and management of nonhuman primates (NHPs) working alongside the veterinary services unit.
 The extern works with several species of nonhuman primates and is involved with our Macaca nemestrina breeding colony.

 For more details about how this program provides experience with nonhuman research animals in a research setting, please fill in the following information.
 Please allow up to three business days for a response.